 - Waiting around for others in the group

 - Calculated stop off to purachase gifts or food

-They are the most perceived disadvantages that I’ve noticed but not all tour carry those same traits.
+They are the most perceived disadvantages that I’ve noticed but not all tours carry those same traits.
 I’ve found during day tours you do have room to be rebellious and do your own thing to a degree.

 Why do South America Tours?

 So, if you’re doing solo travel for the first time while in Latin America, this style of doing tour inside your overall trip is perfect.